Here’s a list of common questions that should help give you a better idea of how I work and what to expect along the way.

 Of course!
 Get in touch and I’d love to send you a few full galleries to show you what you can expect after your wedding.

 Tax.
-But other than that, there’s no ugly surprises after the wedding.
+But other than that, there’s no surprises after the wedding.

 I don’t.
 The pricing of my packages is how it is so I can have a sustainable business.
 It would be unfair to all the other couples who paid my standard rates to give discounts.

 Of course.
 Your family would hate me if I didn’t!
-While they’re not the most fun or creative photos we’ll take, they are super important!
+While they’re not the most fun or creative photos we’ll take, they are a super important part of the day.
 We’ll work together beforehand to make sure we have a nice short list for me to go off of to make things easy.

 Embrace it!
 None of us can change the weather.